Paid Internship at REC

 To apply, submit a resume and cover letter to email@example.com.
 Your cover letter should cover three questions:

 Why are you applying for this job? (keep your answer to 200 words or less);

 What would be your first two ideas for engaging alumni on responsible investing? (keep your answer to 200 words or less);

 Which of the “Big Plus” qualifications do you meet?
 (Just list them as bullet points -- and if you think it would be helpful to us, you can add very short explanations and clarifications for those that aren’t obvious from your resume.)

 If you have questions about this or other jobs, please feel free to email us at firstname.lastname@example.org.

 We have no formal education requirements.
 The position could end up being quite senior or more junior, depending on the candidate (and the title is flexible accordingly), but we expect to be looking for someone within the range of approximately 4-10 years of experience.

 Start Date: Mid-August or as soon as possible.

 Compensation: Competitive salary will be commensurate with experience.

 Application Deadline: Rolling until hired.
-Applications are requested by January 17th, 2014.
+Applications are requested by Friday, July 21th, 2014.